solo-io/workshops/gloo-mesh-2-0-openshift/README.md

 ## Introduction <a name="introduction"></a>

-[Gloo Mesh Enterprise](https://www.solo.io/products/gloo-mesh/) is a distribution of [Istio Service Mesh](https://istio.io) with production support, CVE patching, FIPS builds, and a multi-cluster operational management plane to simplify running a service mesh across multiple clusters or a hybrid deployment.

-Gloo Mesh also has enterprise features around multi-tenancy, global failover and routing, observability, and east-west rate limiting and policy enforcement (through AuthZ/AuthN plugins).
+[Gloo Mesh Enterprise](https://www.solo.io/products/gloo-mesh/) is a management plane which makes it easy to operate [Istio](https://istio.io) on one or many Kubernetes clusters deployed anywhere (any platform, anywhere).

 ### Istio support